dnsimple/dnsimple-support/content/articles/vanity-nameservers.markdown

 ---
 title: Vanity Name Servers
-excerpt: This page explains how to enable and disable Vanity Name Servers in DNSimple.
+excerpt: How to enable and disable Vanity Name Servers in DNSimple.
 categories:
 - Name Servers
 - Domains